BrunoASMauricio/NoTemplateData/README.md

 **Wrappers**:

 * AllocGenericMemory - Wrapper for malloc
-* FeeGenericMemory   - Wrapper for free
+* FreeGenericMemory  - Wrapper for free
 * Assert             - Wrapper for assert
 * CopyAVGMemory      - Wrapper for memcpy
 * CmpAVGMemory       - Wrapper for memcmp